LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 The new manager workspace offers much greater detail on the shift and will replace this dashboard.
 A couple of items from the dashboard will be discontinued:
 * **Closed conversations graph** - This graph not be available in the new workspace, only the total number of closed conversations.
 Users can view the [Real Time Dashboard](/data-reporting-messaging-real-time-data-real-time-data-for-messaging.html) for these details.
 * **CSAT distribution** - This information will be available in the new workspace.
-The [Report Builder](/data-reporting-report-builder-report-builder-overview.html) is available with detailed CSAT reporting for further analysis as needed.
+The [Analytics Builder](/data-reporting-report-builder-report-builder-overview.html) is available with detailed CSAT reporting for further analysis as needed.

 ## Managing both chat & messaging agents